satishdevops777/Devops/Aws.md

 ✅ All components in the same VPC/subnets → they can talk over internal network → fast, secure, no extra config needed

 ✅ Recommended Setup
-Use the same VPC and preferably the same subnet group or availability zone for:
+   - Use the same VPC and preferably the same subnet group or availability zone for:
-  ElastiCache
+   - ElastiCache
-  RDS
+   - RDS
-  Your application
+   - Your application

-This gives you:
+✅ This gives you:
-  Low latency
+  - Low latency
-  Secure private connections
+  - Secure private connections
-  Simpler setup and maintenance
+  - Simpler setup and maintenance

 ## Route53
-1. What it is DNS?
+1. **What it is DNS?**
-Domain Name System (DNS) is the "phonebook of the internet."
+- Domain Name System (DNS) is the "phonebook of the internet."
-It translates human-friendly hostnames into machine-readable IP addresses.
+- It translates human-friendly hostnames into machine-readable IP addresses.
 ```scss
 www.amazon.com  →  54.239.28.85
 ```
 Without DNS, you’d have to type the IP address instead of the name.

-2. Why it’s important:
+2. **Why it’s important:**
-Backbone of the Internet: Every web request starts with DNS resolution.
+- Backbone of the Internet: Every web request starts with DNS resolution.
-Hierarchical Naming Structure:
+- Hierarchical Naming Structure:
 ```scss
 .com (Top-Level Domain)
      └── example.com (Second-Level Domain)
             └── www.example.com (Subdomain)
                    └── api.example.com (Nested Subdomain)
 ```
-3. DNS Terminologies.
+3. **DNS Terminologies.**

 | Term                          | Meaning                                                               | Example                                           |
 | ----------------------------- | --------------------------------------------------------------------- | ------------------------------------------------- |